steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

 Now we observe that the amount of transmissions reduces to less than 9 transmissions on average.
-Similarly as with the WiFi example, in this case the decoding probability increases with a higher field size for both decoders.
-This ensures that both expected completion times are less.
+Similarly as with the WiFi example, in this case the decoding probability increases with a higher field size for each decoder.
+This ensures that, on average, each decoder requires less transmissions to complete decoding.